srikar-kodakandla/googlemeet-attendence-alert/README.md

 Just follow comments in the program and fill in the details then run the program using python

 I implemented this program just for fun .
 Don't skip classes by running this program because it may hurt your performance in exams.

+If you are a self learner and hates to attend classes and somehow want to get attendence even if you don't listen to class, Then this script is for you!!!